f5devcentral/f5-agility-labs-irules/docs/class3/module1/lab1.rst

 Create the LX Workspace
 ~~~~~~~~~~~~~~~~~~~~~~~

 The first thing we need to do is create an LX Workspace.
-On the desktop,
+On the BIG-IP,
 navigate over to the LX workspaces menu in the tab located at *Local
 Traffic > iRules > LX Workspaces*.
 Then select the create button at the
 top right of the table and name the workspace ilxlab1.
 You will now have